Easy Recipes with Port Wine

 • 20ml simple syrup

-Simple syrup: add 500ml of water and 500g of sugar into a medium-hot pan, stir until the sugar dissolves completely.
+Simple syrup: add 500ml of water and 500g of sugar into a medium-hot pan, and stir until the sugar dissolves completely.
 Turn off the heat as soon as it starts to boil.

 Shake all ingredients and double strain into a chilled cocktail glass. add the rosemary sprig.